levijn/RO47005-PDM/README.md

 - Created a basic GUI using tkinter for creating 2D-environments with polygonal obstacles (`src/create_environment.py` & `src/create_polygons.py`)
 - Collision detection of polygonal obstacles based on [Polygon/Point](https://www.jeffreythompson.org/collision-detection/poly-point.php) (`src/collision_detection.py`)
 - Implementation of velocity obstacle (`src/VelocityObstacle.py`)
+- Combined everything into a simulation (`src/simulation.py`) showing the global and local planner in work

 ## How to use
 1) Clone the repository in a directory of choice: